HariSekhon/Knowledge-Base/informatica.md

 <https://support.informatica.com/s/?language=en_US>

+If Informatica support request you to upload the [JDBC](jdbc.md) jar that you are using, and their support portal rejects it as not one of the supported formats, just rename or zip / tar it.

 ## Troubleshooting

 A lot of issues are caused by transient secure agent process issues or running out of disk space.